FAQs - Tariff Affairs

 In most cases, yes.
 But see the General Statistical Notes and the Notice to Exporters immediately after the General Notes for exceptions.

-All exports can be classified using Schedule B from the Bureau of the Census (see Other External Links, on this page).
+All exports can be classified using Schedule B from the Bureau of the Census.

 In general the same duties are charged on imports for personal use and for commercial imports.
 However, Chapter 98 has exceptions for some circumstances such the return of travelers or the move of people to the United States.
 In addition, Customs usually does not collect duties on personal shipments valued at less the $200 ($100 for gifts).